 therapists but are registered University students under the supervision of registered physical therapist.

 Charlie is full licenced physiotherapist who we are lucky to have returning to the PTRC!
 Before embarking on his Physical Therapy degree, Charlie completed his Bachelor’s in Kinesiology at UBC.
 During his undergraduate program, Charlie gained experience working with various clinical populations both as fitness instructor at the UBC Bodyworks gym, and as a volunteer at the Rocksteady Boxing program.
 He is also a certified Krav Maga Global self-defence instructor and currently teaches during his spare time.
 Charlie is a lifelong athlete and enjoys playing a variety of different sports including rugby, hockey, soccer and combat sports.
 He also served 2-years in the Singapore Armed Forces as an officer in the military as part of his conscription duties.
 Throughout his journey in sports and in the military, Charlie has experienced many injuries and saw the importance of exceptional Physical Therapy and the impact it had on improving overall function and outlook.
-As a student Physiotherapist, Charlie aims to empower his clients through exercise and movement to help them achieve their goals.
+As a Physiotherapist, Charlie aims to empower his clients through exercise and movement to help them achieve their goals.

 Charlie is full licenced physiotherapist who we are lucky to have returning to the PTRC!
 Before e...
 Read More